fossasia/eventyay-tickets/exhibitor/README.rst

     isort .
     black .

-To automatically check for these issues before you commit, you can run ``.install-hooks``.
+To automatically check for these issues before you commit, you can run ``.install-hooks.sh``.

 License